 When it comes to outdoor activities, my kids are often opposites.
 One is a timid rule-follower whose day could be ruined with a skinned knee or the smallest tumble outside.
 My second kid is a bit of a wild child adventurer.
 She mastered her scooter skills the same summer as her older sister.
 Her most common catchphrase is “I’m OK!” and doesn’t like to cover a boo-boo with a Band-Aid, even if it’s princess-themed.

 It’s easy to get my youngest outside, but my older daughter often needs a little coaxing.
 Since we live in the Midwest, we have the added pressure of trying to enjoy the warm weather as much as possible.
-Even when it hits 90 degrees, I try to remind myself of last year’s January blizzard and the multiple snow days.
-Any Midwesterner knows the seasons will change before we have a chance to say “it’s too hot,” so we have to get outdoors while we can.
-If you’re like me and have a child that prefers the comfort of home, here are some ways to get your kids outside this summer.
+If you’re like me and have a child who prefers the indoor comforts of home, here are some ways to get your kids outside.

 Grab a bag for each child and let them collect finds on a nature walk or nature hike.
 You can walk around the neighborhood or head off-the-beaten-path for even more exploration.
 To continue the fun when you get home, make artwork inspired by nature with their newfound goodies.